 - 4 (Conditional) If you do not want to install a particular optional feature, clear the check box for that package. - 5 Click Next. - 6 (Conditional) If the base package requires a dependent package, Designer prompts you to install the dependent package.
-Select the dependent package, then click OK. - 7 Respond to any prompts, if necessary, then click Next.

-The prompts are specific for each driver.
+Select the dependent package, then click OK. - 7 Respond to any prompts, if necessary, then click Next. - The prompts are specific for each driver.
 Each driver guide contains the specific instructions for that driver.
-See the Identity Manager Driver guides Web site (https://www.netiq.com/documentation/identity-manager-46-drivers/) for the specific driver information.

-8 Review the installation summary, then click Finish.
+See the Identity Manager Driver Documentation Web site for the specific driver information. - 8 Review the installation summary, then click Finish.